anthonyec/website/_work/ubs.md

 ## Solutions
 The solution was to split up the work of the three apps between three front-end developers, with each working on either the visualisations, kiosk and backend.
 My focus was the kiosk app.

 Five MacBook pros would also be rented for the event.
-We had to install Apache, PHP and Chrome on all of them.
-We had to create scripts that automatically load Chrome into full screen, disable screensavers and notifications.
+We would then set up machine with the required software.

 The visualisation would randomly select animations to play and loop.
 However, the logic to the selection had to be smart and not completely random so that repeating animations would not appear one after another by chance.